Round/Around

 Example: There’s a nice café around here where we can grab a coffee.

-In a Random or
+In a random or disorderly manner:

 Example: He was walking around the room, unable to sit still.

-Concerning or
+Concerning or regarding:

 Meaning: Referring to a topic or subject.